The biggest mistake I was making in my first 10 years of business, is “not preparing” for business uncertainty.

 Learn from Mistakes and Document Them

-Now, the most important part that most business owners overlook, is documenting the mistakes and their solutions.
+Now, the most important part that most entrepreneurs overlook, is documenting the mistakes and their solutions.

 You don’t want to face the same mistakes over and over, then think about the solution from scratch.
 Just take a look at your most recent version of the plan, and you are good to go.